-We performed a full range of CMIP5 experiments with the fully coupled NorESM1-Happi to document the performance of the model, and to obtain valid historical and RCP8.5 runs for the fully coupled CPL-PD experiment (Sect.
-3.22.2).
-The CMIP5 experiments are summarized in Table S1-in the Supplement.
+We performed a full range of CMIP5 experiments with the fully coupled NorESM1-Happi to document the performance of the model, and to obtain valid historical and RCP8.5 runs for the fully coupled PD experiment (Sect.
+3.2).
+The CMIP5 experiments are summarized in Table S1.
 The set-up of the simulations follows that of the original CMIP5 simulations with NorESM1-M (Bentsen et al., 2013; Iversen et al., 2013; Kirkevåg et al., 2013).

-The NorESM1-Happi with 1° resolution was spun up for 1850 conditions over 300 years, starting from model year 600 of the NorESM1-M spin-up with 2° resolution atmosphere and land.
-The ocean and sea ice were in both cases run with 1° resolution.
+The NorESM1-Happi with 1-° resolution was spun up for 1850 conditions over 300 years, starting from model year 600 of the NorESM1-M spin-up with 2-° resolution atmosphere and land.
+The ocean and sea ice were in both cases run with 1 ° resolution.
 The pre-industrial control experiment (piControl) was started from the end of the spin-up, in model year 900.
-The three historical experiments were started from the piControl in model years 930 (Hist1), 960 (Hist2) and 990 (Hist3).
+The three historical experiments were started from the piControl in model years 930 (Hist1), 960 (Hist2) and 990 (Hist3), that is, from three representations of the climate state in year 1850.
 The three RCP8.5 experiments were started from the three historical experiments in year 2006.
 The code upgrades were introduced during the spin-up period, while the bug-fix in the aerosol scheme was introduced at the beginning of the piControl experiment, causing some adjustments over the first few years.

-Here we briefly summarize the extensive model validation of NorESM1-Happi against NorESM1-M, observations, and reanalysis given by Ttables S1-S7 and Ffig.ures S1-S15, which are commented, in the Supplement.
-The pre-industrial eControl simulation for NorESM1-Happi is considerably more stable for NorESM1-Happi than that for NorESM1-M, mainly because the control run started from a state closer to equilibrium in NorESM1-Happi.
-The NorESM1-Happi piControl experiment also deviates less from the World Ocean Atlas of 2009 (Locarnini et al., 2010; Antonov et al., 2010) than NorESM1-M. The increased horizontal resolution results inlead to reduced cloudiness in NorESM1-Happi (compared to NorESM1-M), and along with this a cold bias, a faster atmospheric cycling of fresh water, and overestimated precipitation globally (Table S4 and Fig.ure-S5).
+Here we briefly summarize the extensive model validation of NorESM1-Happi against NorESM1-M, observations, and reanalysis given by Tables S1-S7 and Fig. S1-S15.
+The piControl simulation for NorESM1-Happi is considerably more stable than that for NorESM1-M, mainly because the control run started from a state closer to equilibrium.
+The NorESM1-Happi piControl experiment also deviates less from the World Ocean Atlas of 2009 (Locarnini et al., 2010; Antonov et al., 2010) than NorESM1-M. The increased horizontal resolution results in reduced cloudiness in NorESM1-Happi (compared to NorESM1-M), and along with this a cold bias, a faster atmospheric cycling of fresh water, and overestimated precipitation globally (Table S4 and Fig. S5).
 The atmospheric residence time and ocean-to-continent transport of water-vapour appears satisfactory (Table S6).
-Also, the thermohaline forcing of the Atlantic Meridional Overturning Circulation (AMOC) whas strengthened, and is probably too strong (Fig. ure-S14).
+Also, the thermohaline forcing of the Atlantic Meridional Overturning Circulation (AMOC) has strengthened, and is probably too strong (Fig. S14).

-NorESM1-Happi has a better representation of sea ice (Table S5 and Fig. ure-S4), improved NH extratropical cyclone activity (Fig. ure-S11) and blocking activity (Fig. ure-S12), and a fair representation of the Madden-Julian oscillation (Fig. ure-S10).
-The amplitude of the El Niño-Southern Oscillation (ENSO) signals is reduced and is too small, although the frequency is improved (Fig. ure-S13).
-NorESM1-Happi has lower climate sensitivity less sensitive (3.34 K at CO2 doubling) than NorESM1-M (3.50 K) and slightly highermore climate sensitiveity than CCSM4 (3.20 K; Table S7).
-The lapse-rate, albedo, and to a smaller extent the shortwave water vapour feedbacks contribute to Arctic amplification in both model versions (Fig. S15).
+NorESM1-Happi has a better representation of sea ice (Table S5 and Fig. S4), improved NH extratropical cyclone activity (Fig. S11) and blocking activity (Fig. S12), and a fair representation of the Madden-Julian oscillation (Fig. S10).
+The amplitude of the El Niño-Southern Oscillation (ENSO) signals is reduced and is too small, although the frequency is improved (Fig. S13).
+NorESM1-Happi has lower climate sensitivity (3.34 K at CO2 doubling) than NorESM1-M (3.50 K) and slightly higher climate sensitivity than CCSM4 (3.20 K; Table S7).
+The lapse-rate, albedo, and to a smaller extent the short-wave water vapour feedbacks1 contribute to Arctic amplification in both model versions (Fig. S15).

-3 The 1.5 K and 2.0 K warming scenarios
+10 3 The 1.5 K and 2.0 K warming scenarios

-20 3.1 The AMIP experiments
+3.1 The AMIP experiments